Intel CEO explains why he spent $15 billion on Mobileye

 Google’s built-in Chrome ad-blocker said to be more of a quality filter

 Intel CEO Brian Krzanich was interviewed at Code Conference on Thursday, where he talked about his long-term vision for automobiles.
-He said his prediction that “the car of the future is going to look much more like a server” was a driving factor in their recent acquisition of Mobileye, the Israeli auto startup which Intel paid over $15 billion for.
+He said his prediction that “the car of the future is going to look much more like a server” was a driving factor in their recent acquisition of Mobileye, the Israeli auto startup for which Intel paid more than $15 billion.

 Krzanich said that someday “if you get a ransomware or some kind of virus on one portion of the device,” Intel will not only have backups, but they could “refresh your car on the fly.”
 While he acknowledged that there are some potential privacy concerns, Krzanich believes that connected cars will be “much safer.”